DMarke99/Python-Projects/Rubik's Cube/README.md

 ~ Other controls ~
 Scramble: scrambles the cube by performing 100 randomly selected moves.
+```

-*moves are with respect to the red face being the front face and the white face being the top face.
+Moves are made with respect to the red face being the front face and the white face being the top face.
 This is changed when performing moves x, y and z.
-```

 #### Basic Usage
 The Rubix Cube will be displayed on the pygame window